namanvashistha/limedb/README.md

 Keys are consistently hashed across multiple nodes using virtual node topology for optimal load distribution and minimal data movement during cluster changes.

 Built as a hands-on learning platform for distributed systems fundamentals, LimeDB currently implements peer-to-peer routing and complete hash ring topology.
 Planned features include automatic failover, gossip protocol, consensus protocols, dynamic rebalancing, and evolution from PostgreSQL persistence toward custom LSM tree storage engines.

----

-> **🚧 Migration Notice**: We are in the process of migrating LimeDB from Java to **Go** for better performance, lower memory footprint, and simpler deployment.
-The Go implementation will maintain API compatibility while offering significant improvements in resource efficiency and operational simplicity.
-The current Java implementation remains fully functional and will continue to receive maintenance updates during the transition period.

 ## Roadmap